On Calderon's problem for the connection Laplacian

 We note that the presence of Euclidean structures on vector bundles $E_i$ in Theorem~\ref{t1} plays an auxiliary, but important role.
-On the one hand, neither the connection Laplacian nor the associated Dirichlet-to-Neumann operator depend on them, see Section~\ref{prems}.
-On the other, we do not know whether the assumption that the isomorphism $\phi$ in Theorem~\ref{t1} is Euclidean, and the conclusion that so is its extension $\Phi$, can be dropped.
+In more detail, neither the connection Laplacian nor the associated Dirichlet-to-Neumann operator depend on them, see Section~\ref{prems}.
+On the other hand, we do not know whether the assumption that the isomorphism $\phi$ in Theorem~\ref{t1} is Euclidean, and the conclusion that so is its extension $\Phi$, can be dropped.

-It is an open problem whether the conclusions in Theorems~\ref{t1} hold for arbitrary smooth geometric data, connections and Riemannian metrics, of vector bundles.
+It is an open problem whether the conclusions in Theorems~\ref{t1} hold for arbitrary smooth geometric data, connections and Riemannian metrics, on vector bundles.
 Under different conditions a similar problem has been considered by Ceki\'c~\cite{Cek17,Cek20}.
 Let us also mention that in~\cite{KOP18} the authors consider the Calder\'on problem for the wave operator of the connection Laplacian on Hermitian vector bundles, and obtain conclusions similar to the ones in Theorem~\ref{t1} without any hypotheses on the geometry of vector bundles.

 Note that the hypothesis on the dimension of the base manifolds $M_i$ in our results is essential for the conclusions to hold.
-In dimension two the connection Laplacian behaves differently when a Riemannian metric on the base changes conformally, see Section~\ref{prems}, and the Riemmanian metric on the base can not be recovered.
+In dimension two the connection Laplacian behaves differently when a Riemannian metric on the base changes conformally, see Section~\ref{prems}, and the Riemannian metric on the base can not be recovered.